Real-World Networks are Low-Dimensional: Theoretical and Practical Assessment: Introduction

-In addition to our theoretical results, we tested our algorithm in practice, both in real world networks and in GIRGs.
-For estimating the vertex weights, we used the maximum likelihood estimator derived in \cite[Appendix B.2]{Boguna_Papadopoulos_Krioukov_2010}.
-The outcome of our experiments is summarised in \Cref{fig:experiments}. \Cref{tab:graphs} contains a list of the real-world networks we used.
-The results we obtain are indeed similar to the results of \citet[Fig.~5]{almagro2022detecting} while our algorithm has stronger theoretically foundations and is much more efficient.
+The inferred dimensions we obtain are indeed similar to the results of \citet[Fig.~5]{almagro2022detecting} with typical inferred dimensions being in the range of 1 to 10 and with social networks being generally assigned to higher dimensions than collaboration or citation networks.
+Some of the networks we use (all the ones we were able to find) are also contained in the dataset of \cite{almagro2022detecting} and here, the inferred dimensions of both approaches are very similar.
+For examples, consider \texttt{email-Enron, ca-AstroPh, ca-CondMat, ca-GrQc, cit-HepTh}.

+We remark that the big advantage of our algorithm is that it has stronger theoretically foundations and is much more efficient.
 In fact, we are able to handle datasets of orders of magnitude larger than \citet{almagro2022detecting}.
+In fact, our experiments conducted on the set of 2976 real-world networks by \citet{blasius2022external} which are summarized in the histogram in \Cref{fig:experiments} show that a vast majority of them is assigned a dimension of at most 10.
+This can be seen as a further indication of the ultra-low-dimensional nature of most realistic networks, now tested on a much larger dataset as before.

+Besides that, we note that the algorithm works exceptionally well for synthetic networks and this holds even if we use a soft version of GIRGs which includes an additional temperature parameter $\alpha \ge 1$ that (if close to $1$) diminishes the influence of the underlying geometry (we refer to \cite{Blaesius_Friedrich_Katzmann_Meyer_Penschuck_Weyand_2019} for more information).
+Experiments indicate that the test continues to achieve a performance similar to that predicted by theory for all $\alpha \ge 2$.
+However, even for smaller values of $\alpha$, the inferred dimension of our test can still be seen as an upper bound on the ground truth since it is known that smaller values of $\alpha$ only lead to a decrease in clustering.

-We observe that many real world networks show an overall similar behaviour as the GIRGs (e.g. \texttt{soc-academia, fb-pages-artist, ca-AstroPh, ca-CondMat}).
-It is not a surprise that real-world data can be noisy and, therefore, exhibit a behaviour that differs from GIRGs.
-Similar difficulties were also encountered by~\citet{almagro2022detecting} (see their supplementary material).
-This noisy behaviour can also be observed in small generated GIRGs, where number of vertices is not hight enough for the concentration results to be strong.
-Our algorithm performs exceptionally well at recovering the ground truth for the number of dimensions when the number of vertices is sufficiently high and the test is performed among vertices of sufficiently low weight, as predicted by our theoretical results.
+We further observe that some of the considered real-world networks show an overall similar behaviour as that of the GIRGs (e.g. \texttt{soc-academia, fb-pages-artist, ca-AstroPh, ca-CondMat}).
+It is however not a surprise that real-world data can be noisy and, therefore, exhibit a behaviour that differs from GIRGs.
+Similar difficulties were also encountered by~\citet{almagro2022detecting} (see their supplementary material) and a similar noisy behaviour can also be observed in small generated GIRGs, where number of vertices is not hight enough for the concentration results to be strong.
+Nevertheless, some of the considered networks (especially the biological networks) show a rather different behavior as predicted by the GIRG model which indicates that GIRGs do not capture all properties of realistic networks and thus motivates further research.